 Certain third parties are entitled to a gross-overriding royalty on the portion of the Caburé natural gas field and Murucututu natural gas field that were attributable to Block 197, on the Mãe-da-lua field, and on Block 182.
-This gross-overriding royalty is 2.5% on gross revenues for these blocks, less Government royalties and taxes on revenue.
+This gross-overriding royalty is 2.5% on revenues from these blocks, less government royalties and taxes on revenue.